Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 4. High sensitivity to the main component of the drug.

-Postinor has an effect before the implantation (introduction) of the fetal egg into the uterus, but after that the remedy loses its effectiveness.
+Postinor has an effect before implantation (introduction) of the fertilized egg into the uterus, but after this the drug loses its effectiveness.

-Scientists have been able to use progestins and estrogens (as well as agents of a similar spectrum of action) to create hormonal combination drugs that are used to eliminate disorders during menopause and, if necessary, treat cancer.
-Basically, such hormonal preparations for women are used not only in therapeutic, but also in preventive measures.
+Scientists have been able to use progestins and estrogens (as well as agents with a similar spectrum of action) to create hormonal combination drugs that are used to eliminate disorders during menopause and, if necessary, to treat cancer.
+Basically, such hormonal drugs for women are used not only for therapeutic purposes, but also for preventive measures.
 But it is worth remembering that hormonal drugs have side effects on the body.

-The use of hormonal drugs (contraceptives are also included in this list) should only take place under the supervision of a doctor.
-In pharmacies, you can purchase the following combined hormonal pills for women, created on the basis of progesterone, estrogen and analogues of these substances:
+The use of hormonal drugs (contraceptives are also included in this list) should only be under the supervision of a doctor.
+In pharmacies you can purchase the following combined hormonal pills for women, created on the basis of progesterone, estrogen and analogues of these substances:

 • Ovidon;